charlesrobsampson/ctx/README.md

 I know this isn't the best way to implement a cli in go.
 This wasn't intended to be published so it's possible I'll update it in the future, but I'm not against anyone who wants to makes improvements/additions getting access to do so.
 Just hit me up.

 I will add features and improvements as I see fit but I would also be happy to collaborate with anyone who wants specific features.

+A few things I might add in the future are:
+- `-help` flag for commands
+- ability to filter in the list and summary commands
+- search for contexts based off certain criteria